Check out the home tinting services we offer and pick the one that meets your needs.

 In addition, window films can also help to reduce annoying glare that might be caused by reflections from water, surrounding buildings, or other reflective surfaces.

 In addition to blocking heat, window film can also block UV rays, which, as research has shown, are a risk factor in causing skin cancer.
 UV can also cause interior materials such as fabrics or plastics to fade or become damaged over time.

 Installing a quality tint film on your home windows gives a layer of protection from these harmful rays for your family and your belongings.
 Tinting Chicago stocks a range of window film specially engineered to filter out UV light, keeping your family safe and extending the life of your interior furnishings.
-According to the manufacturer’s official site, 3M™ Window Films reduce up to 78% of the sun’s heat and block up to 99% harmful ultraviolet rays.
-Another characteristic of high quality window films — even dispersing of the natural light — creates an extra level of comfort for the house owners.
+According to the manufacturer’s official site, 3M™ Window Films reduce up to 78% of the sun’s heat and block up to 99% of harmful ultraviolet rays.
+Another characteristic of high-quality window films — even dispersing of the natural light — creates an extra level of comfort for the house owners

 Privacy and security